NixOS/SC-election-2024/ec/process.md

 ## On receiving exception requests

 - Initiate the [decision process](#decision-process) to decide over whether they meet the [bar for eligibility](../doc/exception-request.md)

+  You may want to [list the users GitHub contributions](../doc/check-contributions.md) to help with that.
 - If approved:
   - Add their email (and GitHub user if they provided one) to the [`voters.json` file](../voters.json) and commit it
   - Reply with